andrewd-cg/demo-workshop/README.md

 ## Step 4: Use Chainguard's secure JavaScript libraries

 Even with a hardened image, your app's npm dependencies can carry malware or supply chain compromises.
 Chainguard Libraries provides a curated, audited npm registry.
 Packages are either built directly by Chainguard or sourced from a secure mirror with advanced malware scanning and cooldown periods.
+See [Dockerfile.chainguard-multistage-cg-libs](Dockerfile.chainguard-multistage-cg-libs).

 Configure `.npmrc` to pull packages from Chainguard's registry: